giellalt/lang-smj/docs/adjectives-affixes.md

  LEXICON LIS  !
 Handlernomen på -is?

- LEXICON LÁGÁSJ

- LEXICON AGAdj  ! denominal derivations go here

  LEXICON Ahkásasj  ! lexicalized and denominal -asj derivations

  LEXICON STÁVVAL  !
 OK& Kintel: stávval attr stávvalis, also as second compound

+Derivations to adjectives, continuation lexicon not for hardcoded adjectives

+ LEXICON AHTES  ! odd syllable, only a continuation lexicon for words that are not in adjectives stems.
+Just as DIEHTEMAHTES, only with the +A tag that adjectives already get i stems file.

+ LEXICON AHKES

+ LEXICON AGAdj  ! denominal derivations go here, attr same as pred, no comp in this lexicon